alistairskirk/CarND-Vehicle-Detection/writeup_Report_ASK.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!

+I chose to use a Neural Network Approach for this project instead of the recommended HOG/SVM approach.
+I did this because I find the NN approach fascinating, and will likely be a better tool for this type of computer vision in the very near future.
+Additionally the processing time for the NN is _significantly_ faster compared to the HOG approach.
+While not real time yet, the NN processes at approx. 8 frames per second.

 ### Assembling Training Data